BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/ActiveDirectory/UpdateUsersAttributes.md

 ### OUTPUTS
 ```
     ActiveDirectoryUpdateUsersAttributesCsv
-        A CSV string containing information about the user attributes which were updated, as well as an
-        additional column 'AttributeUpdated' to indicate if the attribute was updated successfully.
+        A CSV string containing information about the user attributes which were updated, as well as an additional column 'AttributeUpdated' to indicate if the attribute was updated successfully.
     ActiveDirectoryUpdateUsersAttributesErrorMessages
         A string containing all the errors messages which were generated over the course of this task.
 ```
 ### NOTES
 ```
-    Version: 2.0.0
+    Version: 2.0.1
-    Last updated: 27 February 2019
+    Last updated: 14 March 2019
     Copyright (c) BitTitan, Inc. All rights reserved.
     Licensed under the MIT License.
 ```